nwdigitalradio/n7nix/docs/DRAWS_CONFIG.md

 * If you are running with an attached monitor you should see the Raspbian 'Welcome to Raspberry Pi' piwiz splash screen
   * Follow the screens as you would on any other Raspbian install.
+  * When prompted to restart the RPi please do so.

 ##### Configure core functionality